Coronavirus: guidance for students and staff

 Working together to keep our City community safe

-While the majority of teaching will be online during the first term, City has put safety measures in place to gradually welcome our students and staff back to campus.
-All members of City’s community will need to work together to keep each other safe when on campus. so please make sure you read the new safety measures City is implementing to help ensure social-distancing and hygiene guidelines are followed.
+While the majority of teaching is taking place online, City has put safety measures in place to allow our students and staff on campus when needed.
+All members of City’s community will need to work together to keep each other safe when on campus. so please make sure you read the safety measures City is implementing to help ensure social-distancing and hygiene guidelines are followed.

 What we are doing